Norio Hayakawa, researcher, journalist, musician and composer, and citizen advocate.

 His special interest is in this pervasive “UFO Culture and Beliefs” (including beliefs in Global Conspiracies) which have become an important aspect of America’s culture.
 He says that this has become a social, cultural and psychological phenomenon as well.

-He speculates that with the help of German scientists and engineers (acquired through Operation Paperclip of 1945, immediately following the conclusion ofWWII), the U.S. military secretly conducted test flights of crescent-shaped flying wing aircraft(allegedly some improved versions of Horton 229) over the deserts of southern New Mexico in 1945, 1946 and 1947.
+He once speculated that with the help of German scientists and engineers (acquired through Operation Paperclip of 1945, immediately following the conclusion ofWWII), the U.S. military may have secretly conducted test flights of crescent-shaped flying wing aircraft(allegedly some improved versions of Horton 229) over the deserts of southern New Mexico in 1945, 1946 and 1947.

-He also speculates that an accidental crash in 1947 (in New Mexico) of one of these craft may have necessitated the creation of convenient “cover stories” (or “staged” events) which were conveniently promoted later on by a manipulative force or “intelligence” (human or a non-human type of consciousness) to bring about the beginning of an “agenda” or some type of a gradual, conditioning ofbelief systems programmed for future unknown “scenarios”, partially reflecting the thoughts of Dr. Jacques Vallee, the world’s foremost authority on the UFO phenomenon in his opinion:
+He speculates that this (top-secret PROJECT MOGUL at that time) may have necessitated the creation of a convenient “cover story” (i.e., the “alien saucer crash” story) which was promoted later on simultaneously by the government and a non-human type of consciousness to bring about the beginning of an “agenda” or some type of a gradual, conditioning ofbelief systems programmed for future unknown “scenarios”, partially reflecting the thoughts of Dr. Jacques Vallee, the world’s foremost authority on the UFO phenomenon in his opinion:

 Norio has spoken nationwide at several conferences and appeared as guest on many radio and internet programs, including several appearances on Coast to Coast AM, as well as Japanese television.